stonepros/stone/README.windows.rst

 MSI installer
 =============

-Using the MSI installer is the recommended way of installing Ceph on Windows.
+Using the MSI installer is the recommended way of installing Stone on Windows.
 Please check the `installation guide`_ for more details.

 Manual installation